Employee Profiles: How To Improve Your Employer Brand

 How To Write Your Employee Profile

-• What does your job involve?
+• What does your job involve on a day-to-day basis?

-• What’s a typical day for you?
+• What’s a typical workday look like for you?

-• What do you like most about your work?
+• What do you enjoy most about your role?

 How To Get Employees To Complete Their Profiles